With Valentine’s Day just around the corner, I thought I would write about a little juicy, sweet piece on making time for you and your man!

 - When is the last time you actually shared a bottle of wine together, enjoyed a meal and a laugh without being completely exhausted and/or awaiting the dreaded screaming baby that is going to wake every hour or 2?

 - Get your infant or toddler to sleep earlier rather than later.
-Many parents make the mistake of keeping their little ones up to long, which causes them to be overtired, and things go sideways in the sleep department.
+Many parents make the mistake of keeping their little ones up too long, which causes them to be overtired, and things go sideways in the sleep department.

 - Don’t rock, feed, bounce, walk or drive your baby to sleep!
 Put your little one down awake (not even drowsy).
 Teach your child to sleep independently.
-With proper sleep habits and rockin’ sleep skills, your little one will sleep thru the night (10-12 hours!) and take proper naps.
+With proper sleep habits and rockin’ sleep skills, your little one will sleep through the night (10-12 hours!) and take proper naps.